Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: From the blowup to the hypersurface

-For $y>0$, the intersection $L_\ell^y$ of $L_\ell$ with $(W^\vee)^{-1}(y)\simeq V$ is a circle bundle over $\ell$, lying in the boundary of a standard symplectic tubular neighborhood of $H$ in $V$.
-Using that $V$ is affine, the maximum principle applied to the defining function $f$ of $H$ implies that all holomorphic discs bounded by $L_\ell^y$ in $V$ lie in a neighborhood of $H$.
+Using that $V$ is affine, $H$ is the vanishing locus of the globally defined holomorphic function $f$, and the maximum principle applied to $f$ implies that, for small enough $y$ (or for all $y$ if $\epsilon$ is small enough), all holomorphic discs bounded by $L_\ell^y$ in $V$ lie in a neighborhood ${U'}^y$ of $H$ (possibly larger than $U^y$).

-The complex structure on the standard symplectic $\epsilon$-neighborhood of $H$ in $V$ agrees with the standard product complex structure along $H$, so that one can be replaced by the other without affecting holomorphic disc counts -- at least if we assume that $\epsilon$ is small enough, which we will do here for simplicity.
+The complex structure on the neighborhood ${U'}^y$ of $H$ in $V$ is not biholomorphic to the standard product complex structure on a domain in $H\times\C$, but agrees with it along $H$.
+Thus, for small enough $y$, an arbitrarily $C^\infty$-small perturbation of the almost-complex structure on $V$ (preserving the holomorphicity of $f$) ensures the existence of a holomorphic projection map $\pi_H:{U'}^y\to H$, without affecting counts of holomorphic discs; without loss of generality, we can further assume that $\pi_H$ maps $L_\ell^y$ to $\ell$ as an $S^1$-bundle, with $|f|$ constant in the $S^1$ fiber over each point of $\ell$.

-Thus, we are reduced to the study of holomorphic discs bounded by $\ell\times S^1(\epsilon)$ inside $H\times \C$, equipped with the product complex structure.
-These are maps of the form $z\mapsto (u(z),\rho(z))$, where $u$ and $\rho$ are holomorphic discs in $(H,\ell)$ and $(\C, S^1(\epsilon))$.
-The additivity of Maslov index and the weak unobstructedness of $\ell$ in $H$ imply that the minimum Maslov index of such a holomorphic disc is $2$, and equality occurs in two cases: \begin{itemize} \item $u$ is a Maslov index 2 disc in $H$, and $\rho$ is constant; \item $u$ is constant, and $\rho$ is a biholomorphism onto $D^2(\epsilon)$. \end{itemize} The first case corresponds to the superpotential in $\F(H)$; the second case (small discs of size $\epsilon$ in the normal slices to $H$) is responsible for the additional term $T^\epsilon$ in the superpotential for $L_\ell$.
+Holomorphic discs with boundary on $L^y_\ell$ can then be classified by using the projection to $H$.
+The Maslov index of a disc $u:D^2\to (V,L_\ell^y)$ (with image contained in ${U'}^y$) is the sum of the Maslov index of $\pi_H\circ u$ and twice the intersection number of $u$ with $H$.
+Thus, the weak unobstructedness of $\ell$ in $H$ implies that of $L_\ell^y$, and there are two types of Maslov index 2 discs to consider: \begin{itemize} \item $\pi_H \circ u$ is a Maslov index 2 disc in $H$, and $u$ avoids $H$; \item $\pi_H \circ u$ is constant, and $u$ intersects $H$ transversely once. \end{itemize}